-Public Baptism of such as are of Riper Years
+The Ministration of Baptism to such as are of Riper Years and able to answer for themselves

 When any such person as is of riper years and able to answer for himself is to be baptized, the Minister shall instruct such person, or cause him to be instructed, in the principles of the Christian religion, and exhort him so to prepare himself with prayers and fasting that he may receive this Holy Sacrament with repentance and faith.